Discrimination-free Insurance Pricing with Privatized Sensitive Attributes: Discrimination-free Pricing for Insurance

 \section{Discrimination-free Pricing for Insurance}

-The ultimate goal of our framework is to compute the discrimination-free premium function $h^*(X)$, which depends on two key components: the conditional mean outcome $\mu(X, D)$ and a weighting distribution over sensitive attributes, $\mathbb{P}^*(d)$.
-A natural and practical choice for $\mathbb{P}^*(d)$ is its empirical distribution.
-More generally, it can be treated as a tuning parameter selected to satisfy desirable statistical properties, such as unbiasedness.
-Accordingly, the primary challenge lies in accurately estimating $\mu(X, D)$, particularly when the sensitive attributes are not fully observed.
-In the following sections, we study its estimation under two settings: when the sensitive attributes are fully observed, and when only noised or privatized versions are available.
+In this sections, we study the estimation discrimination-free premium under two settings: when the sensitive attributes are fully observed, and when only noised or privatized versions are available.
 For the latter, we further distinguish between cases where the noise mechanism is known and where it is unknown.